wences-sanchez/Knowledge-Base/pages/Introduction to Computation and Programming Using Python (highlights).md

 		- #[[orange]]
 	- -
 	- -
-	- The key difference (other than the use of set braces rather than square braces) is that it uses two values to create each element of the dictionary, and allows (but does not require) the #space
+	- The key difference (other than the use of set braces rather than square braces) is that it uses two values to create each element of the dictionary, and allows (but does not require) the #ñspace
 		- ([Location 2982](https://readwise.io/to_kindle?action=open&asin=B08C6YH4XK&location=2982))
 	- -
 	- -